Jan Schakowsky

 Janice Schakowsky (/ʃəˈkaʊski/ shə-KOW-skee; née Danoff; born May 26, 1944) is an American politician who has served as the U.S. representative from since 1999, and she previously served as a member of the Illinois House of Representatives (1991–1998).
 She is a member of the Democratic Party.

 Her district is anchored in Chicago's North Side, including much of the area bordering Lake Michigan.
-It includes many of Chicago's northern suburbs, including Arlington Heights, Des Plaines, Evanston, Glenview, Kenilworth, Mount Prospect, Niles, Park Ridge, Rosemont, Skokie, Wilmette, and Winnetka, as of the decennial redistricting following the 2010 United States census.
+It includes many of Chicago's northern suburbs, including Arlington Heights, Des Plaines, Evanston, Glenview, Niles, Park Ridge, Rosemont, Skokie, Wilmette, as of the decennial redistricting following the 2010 United States census.

 On May 5, 2025, Schakowsky announced that she would not seek reelection in 2026.

 Early life, education, and career

 Schakowsky was born Janice Danoff in 1944 in Chicago, the daughter of Tillie (née Cosnow) and Irwin Danoff.
 Her parents were Jewish immigrants, her father a Lithuanian Jew and her mother from Russia.

 Schakowsky graduated with a Bachelor of Science in elementary education from the University of Illinois at Urbana-Champaign, where she was a member of Delta Phi Epsilon sorority.

 Schakowsky was Program Director of Illinois Public Action, Illinois's largest public interest group, from 1976 to 1985.
 She thereafter served as executive director of the Illinois State Council of Senior Citizens from 1985 to 1990.
 In 1986, Schakowsky ran for the Cook County Board of Commissioners from suburban Cook County.
 She won the primary to be one of the Democratic nominees, but did not win in the general election.
 In the 1980's, Schakowsky was a member of the Democratic Socialists of America, but there is no evidence that she maintained her membership.